Ninhursag: Name

 Ninhursag means "lady of the sacred mountain" from Sumerian NIN "lady" and ḪAR.SAG̃ "sacred mountain, foothill", possibly a reference to the site of her temple, the E-Kur (House of mountain deeps) at Eridu.
 She had many names including Ninmah ("Great Queen"); Nintu ("Lady of Birth"); Mamma or Mami (mother); Aruru and Belet-Ili (mistress of the gods, Akkadian).

 According to the 'Ninurta's Exploits' myth, her name was changed from Ninmah to Ninhursag by her son Ninurta.
 As Ninmena, according to a Babylonian investiture ritual, she placed the golden crown on the king in the Eanna temple.

 Possibly included among the original mother goddesses was Damgalnuna/Diĝirmaḫ (great wife of the prince) or Damkina (“true wife”), the consort of the god Enki.

 Nintur was another name assigned to Ninhursag as a birth goddess, though sometimes she was a separate goddess entirely.

 The mother goddess had many epithets including shassuru or 'womb goddess', tabsut ili 'midwife of the gods', 'mother of all children' and 'mother of the gods'.
 In this role she is identified with Ki in the Enuma Elish.
 She had shrines in both Eridu and Kish.
-It has also been speculated that she was worshipped under the name Belet-Nagar in Mari.

 However, it has also been proposed that the name Ninhursag in documents from Mari should be understood as a logographic writing of the name Shalash, the wife of Dagan, who was the goddess of Bitin near Alalakh rather than Nagar (modern Tell Brak) in the Khabur Triangle.
 Belet Nagar has alternatively been identified with Hurrian deities: Shaushka (though this proposal was met with criticism) or Nabarbi.